-Attributes (with elements that enhance and diminish natural character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual areas for NZ dotterel.
-On the harbour- side coastal margins, Indigenous vegetation consists of mainly of the estuarine saltmarsh and intertidal habitats.
+Attributes (with elements that enhance and diminish natural character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual areas below MHWS. shore birds, notably nesting areas for NZ dotterel.
+3 On the harbourside coastal margins, Indigenous vegetation consists of mainly of the estuarine saltmarsh and intertidal habitats.
 These coastal margin features are included in the Tauranga Harbour feature.
-The wetlands provide relatively undisturbed habitat for indigenous wetland fauna and range in significance from local to national.
+4 The wetlands provide relatively undisturbed habitat for indigenous wetland fauna and range in significance from local to national.
 Matakana Island - Open Coastal Edge (MatC) Maps 18, 20 High Matakana Island is the largest barrier island in New Zealand.
 The coastal extent of the island forms a large sand dune system that extends some 23 km between the northern and southern harbour entrances.
-The harbour extent of the island comprises a Dune formation across the island and the interface with both harbour entrances, including the sand spit at the southern Tauranga Harbour entrance at Panepane Point.
-Frontal dune 1 The coastal edge of this feature is unmodified and displays highly dynamic processes of erosion and accretion of the island land mass.
+The Dune formation across the island and the interface with both harbour entrances, including the sand spit at the southern Tauranga Harbour entrance at 1 The coastal edge of this feature is unmodified and displays highly dynamic processes of erosion and accretion of the island land mass.
 Much of the island has been modified through forestry, horticultural and agricultural land use practices.
-Forestry dominates the immediate edge with an understorey of native vegetation within the dune 1 The seaward coastal margin of the island includes dunes and wetlands with high quality and beneath the canopy diverse indigenous vegetation that has national significance and includes threatened plant 1 A good example of natural processes with no modifications to the coastal processes to the majority of the island.
-However, the dominant pine plantation limits the dune coastal processes and encourages accretion of the 1 The open coast beach has significant remoteness and is wild.
+Forestry dominates the immediate edge with an understorey of 1 The seaward coastal margin of the island includes dunes and wetlands with high quality and beneath the canopy diverse indigenous vegetation that has national significance and A good example of natural processes with no modifications to the coastal processes to the majority of the island.
+However, the dominant pine plantation limits the dune coastal processes and The open coast beach has significant remoteness and is wild.
 Human activity is minimal.